bluesky/bluesky/doc/source/api_changes.rst

   2. Automatic baseline readings, concurrent monitoring, and "flying" can be set up uniformly for all plans.

-     Formerly, "flyers", signals to monitor, and devices to read at the beginning and the end of each run ("baseline" readings) were configured like so:
+     Formerly, a list of devices to read at the beginning and the end of each run ("baseline" readings), a list of signals to concurrent monitor, and a list of "flyers" to run concurrently were configured like so:

      .. code-block:: python